 In 2020, Occidental added proved reserves of 190 MMboe related to improved recovery primarily due to additional development drilling, mainly in the Permian Basin which accounted for approximately two-thirds of the reserve additions.
 These properties comprise both unconventional projects and conventional projects, which are characterized by the deployment of EOR development methods, largely employing application of CO2 flood, waterflood or steam flood and unconventional projects.
 These types of conventional EOR development methods can be applied through existing wells, though additional drilling is frequently required to fully optimize the development configuration.
 Waterflooding is the technique of injecting water into the formation to displace the oil to the offsetting oil production wells.
-The use of either CO2 or steam and other economic factors.
+The use of either CO2 or steam flooding depends on the geology of the formation, the evaluation of engineering data, availability and cost of either CO2 or steam and other economic factors.
 Both techniques work similarly to lower viscosity causing the oil to move more easily to the producing wells.
 Many of Occidental's projects, including unconventional projects, rely on improving permeability to increase flow in the wells.
 In addition, some improved recovery comes from drilling infill wells that allow recovery of reserves that would not be recoverable from existing wells.
 Further positive additions of 32 MMboe in the UAE, 13 MMboe in Oman, 9 MMboe in the DJ Basin and 9 MMboe in the Gulf of Mexico were similarly the result of development drilling.